pingforhelp/BCA/docs/go/s-1/oat.md

 - **Greeting Line**: Formats how the greeting line will appear (e.g., Dear Mr. Rao, Dear Sir or Madam).
 - **Insert Merge Field**: Inserts fields such as first name, last name, phone number, state, etc.

-Step 5: Previewing Your Documents

-The Mail Merge task pane allows you to review what the merged document will look like before finalizing.
+Step 5: Previewing Your Documents.
+The Mail Merge task pane allows you to review what the merged document will look like before finalizing:
 - From the Mailings tab, in the Preview Results group, click Preview Results.
 - Browse through entries using the Previous or Next button.

-Step 6: Completing the Mail Merge
+Step 6: Completing the Mail Merge.
 The final step is to accept the preview and direct MS-Word to perform the merge.
 You can:
 - Print the merged documents.
 - Edit individual documents before printing.

 # Q14 Explain Goal Seek with a suitable example.
 Ans: Goal Seek feature is a *what-if analysis* tool that enables you to find the input needed to achieve a goal or objective.
 To use Goal Seek, you select the cell containing that will return the result you’re seeking and then indicate the target value you formula to return and the location of the input value that Excel can change to reach

 # Q15 What is Split View in Excel?
 Explain its benefits.
 Ans: **Split View** in Microsoft Excel is a display feature that allows you to divide a single worksheet into either two or four separate panes.
 Each pane provides an independent scrollable view of the same sheet, meaning you can look at two different areas of a large dataset simultaneously without jumping back and forth.